AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     ![](assets/edit-content.png)

-1. Specify the subject of your email using the Expression Editor.
+1. Specify the subject of your email and personalize it using the Expression Editor.
 [Learn how to personalize your content](../personalization/personalize.md)

-    In this example, we want to personalize the subject line using the profiles' first name.

     ![](assets/subject-line.png)